xi/xiwrap/README.md

 alternative designs.
 I think this is great.
 We have to allow for some creative chaos to come up with great designs. xiwrap is my contribution to that mess.

-The real goal is to find a set up reusable, easy-to-understand configuration modules. xiwrap is only a tool that allows me to easily iterate on those modules.
+The real goal is to find a set of reusable, easy-to-understand configuration modules. xiwrap is only a tool that allows me to easily iterate on those modules.